Rod Wilson: Charleston Southern

 Wilson was the inside linebackers coach at Charleston Southern University from 2013 to 2016.

 Furman

 On January 18, 2017, Wilson was hired as the linebackers coach at Furman University.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On February 7, 2017, Wilson was hired as an assistant special teams coach by the Kansas City Chiefs after being a coach at Furman for only 20 days.
-In 2019, Wilson won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31-20 in Super Bowl LIV.
+In 2019, Wilson won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

 South Carolina

 On February 21, 2020, Wilson was hired as the linebackers coach for the South Carolina Gamecocks.

 Following the conclusion of the 2020 season, it was announced that Wilson would not be retained as a member of new head coach Shane Beamer's staff.

 Coastal Carolina

 On June 2, 2021, Wilson was hired as the inside linebackers coach for the Coastal Carolina Chanticleers.